 I wonder what it was like.
 His fist and all.
 And what you get paid for that.
-Than Frank says: “You can’t do stuff like that with the girls around here.
+Then Frank says: “You can’t do stuff like that with the girls around here.
 They don’t even let you put a finger up their snatch.“

-I’m thinking of that fine, dreary hair on the back of her hand, and that there was something in her smile, something warm, that was meant for me.
-Sounds weird, I don’t know her at all.
+As soon as I open the door, I can hear his rattling breath.
+He’s fallen asleep in the armchair, the TV is on mute.
+Sometimes, he only has his eyes shut, but I can always tell the difference.
+I go into my room and lie down on my bed.
+Rolling over I pull my knees up to my chest and stroke my bare feet.
+I’m thinking of that fine, dreary hair on the back of her hand, and that there was something in her smile, something warm that was meant for me.
+It sounds weird, I don’t know her at all.
 I know absolutely nothing about her, and she doesn’t know anything about me.
-Perhaps that’s exactly why I feel that way; because she doesn’t know a single thing about me.
+Perhaps that’s exactly why I felt that way: because she doesn’t know a single thing about me.

 I’m standing in an entrance, the door is only ajar.
 Darkness behind, only at the very end, there’s a dim light.
-As I step in, there’s a sour smell, which I follow while it grows stronger.
-I’m approaching a low table made of stone, white doves are lying on top, side by side.
+As I step in, there’s a sour smell which I follow while it grows stronger.
+I’m approaching a low table made of stone, white doves are lying on top side by side.
 I touch their bodies, they’re taut and cold.
 Their heads have been cut off, but I don’t see any blood.
 Only their white, immaculate corpses, and the delicately consolidated feathers.

 As I open my eyes, he’s sitting in front of my bed in semi-darkness.
-Sitting there, in silence.
+Sitting there in silence.
 He’s looking straight at me, though it feels as if he’s got no eyes, only black holes instead.

 “You were in dreamland.“

-“I got money“, he says.
+“I got money,“ he says.